andre-st/dotfiles/GAMING.md

 - 3,5mm Audio-Klinkensteckerbuchse
 - free re-downloads after deleting or "archiving" (deletion but game icon kept on home-screen with "download" action)
 - two volume settings: with and without headphones
-- repairable, not glued together, spare parts in online shops
+- repairable, not glued together
+    - spare parts in online shops; whole donor boards where?
+    - caution: ribbon/flex cable ends easy to break; look for small white flap to release the cable
+    - many YouTube tutorials
-- streamlined simple UI, very special purpose (although there is a YouTube app but no Excel, not just another tablet/smartphone)
+- streamlined simple UI, special purpose device (although there is a YouTube app but no Excel, not just another tablet/smartphone)
+    - separate device = separate battery drain; smartphone keeps ready after gaming session
+    - PC or TV not occupied, can play parallel

 ### Issues